AMenezes97/serosim/README.md

 and measles natural infection. runserosim requires that exposure_id and biomarker_id are numeric so we will use the reformat_biomarker_map function to create a new version of the biomarker map.
-Users can go directly to numeric biomarker_map if they wish
+Users can go directly to numeric biomarker_map if they wish.

 ``` r
 ## Create biomarker map